 Marcel Ospel is a member of the Monetary Authority of Singapore's International Advisory Panel.
-He is a trustee of the Foundation Board of the Patronate Committee for the Basel Museums of Art and of the Committee for the Museum of Antiques, Basel, and is the Chairman of the "Optimus Foundation", a charitable foundation administered by
+He is a trustee of the Foundation Board of the Patronate Committee for the Basel Museums of Art and of the Committee for the Museum of Antiques, Basel, and is the Chairman of the "Optimus Foundation", a charitable foundation administered by UBS.

-Marcel Ospel is the treasurer of "Economiesuisse", the Swiss business federation, Zurich, and is a member of the European Financial Services Round Table, Brussels.
+Permanent functions for important interest groups: Marcel Ospel is the treasurer of "Economiesuisse", the Swiss business federation, Zurich, and is a member of the European Financial Services Round Table, Brussels.